 What is a research core?

 A core in the Biomedical Research Core Facilities is a centralized facility or lab that offers shared services, shared equipment, resources, and expertise to biomedical researchers and investigators on a fee-for-service basis (usually in the form of a recharge rate).
-A robust list of cores available at the University of Michigan can be found on the U-M Cores & Resources page.
+A robust list of cores available at the University of Michigan can be found on the Research Cores website.

 More information on specific services can be found at each individual Core Facility website.